 Florence Home is a large non-profit nursing home located in Omaha, Nebraska.
 With an overall grade of B+, this facility should work for most prospective residents.
-In fact, we ranked this nursing home as the tenth best nursing home in Omaha.
-Fortunately, this place did not have any poor grades in any of the major categories.
+We were pleased to find out that this matched the average grade of nursing homes in Omaha, which is one of the better cities in Nebraska to find a nursing home.
+This place also received consistently good ratings in all of the major categories.
 More information about its category grades is available below.

 Florence Home